jfrog/artifactory-user-plugins/CONTRIBUTING.md

 ## Pull Request Process ##

 - Fork this repository.
 - Clone the forked repository to your local machine and perform the proposed changes.
-You can use the steps provided at [artifactory-user-plugins-devenv](https://github.com/JFrogDev/artifactory-user-plugins-devenv) to setup your development environment.
+You can use [artifactory-user-plugins-devenv](https://github.com/JFrogDev/artifactory-user-plugins-devenv) to setup your development environment.
 - Make sure your changes follow the Acceptance Criteria below.
 - When you are confident about the changes, crate a Pull Request pointing to the master branch of this repository.